Mwi-haki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-A script that adds execution permission to the owner, the group owner and the other users, to the file hello
+A script that sets the permission to the file.